Course - Sustainable Innovation - SMF3086

 Further on evaluation

-The project assignment must be submitted in groups of up to 5 students.
-No exam has been postponed for the project assignment, this is in accordance with current regulations at NTNU.
-Approved obligatory assignments are valid for 2 years.
+The project assignment must be submitted individually or in groups of up to 5 students.
+No resit opportunity before the next regular exam.
+Approved mandatory coursework is valid for 2 years.

-Text regarding the project assignment is given via the course page in Blackboard at the start of the semester.
+Information regarding the project assignment will be provided via the course page on Blackboard at the start of the semester.

 Recommended previous knowledge